 - You can play a low kill, keeping the ball low and tight to either wall

-If you feel you are tiring, maybe more than your opponent, then this is a great time to maximise any chance of volleying.
+If you feel you are tiring, maybe more than your opponent, then this is a great time to maximize any chance of volleying.

-The beauty of volleying is that you don’t usually need to move very far from the T. It is normally a few yards away from the centre of court at the very most.
+The beauty of volleying is that you don’t usually need to move very far from the T. It is normally a few yards away from the center of the court at the very most.

 Being alert to any volleying opportunity will prevent you from having to put too many extra yards into your legs, whilst at the same time making your opponent run more than you.